On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Results on and

-\item \emph{entailment compact}, if for all sets of $L$-formulas $\Phi$ and any formula $\psi$, the following holds: if $\Phi\models_L \psi$, then $\Phi_0\models_L \psi$, for some finite $\Phi_0 \subseteq \Phi$. \end{itemize} \end{definition} For a team-based logic including $\bot$, entailment compactness implies satisfiability compactness (since the satisfiability of $\Phi$ reduces to the non-entailment $\Phi\not\models\bot$) but, in general, not the other way around; for instance, dependence logic is satisfiability compact, but not entailment compact as there is a sentence of dependence logic satisfied exactly by the infinite models \cite{Vaananen:2007:dependence}.
+For a team-based logic including $\bot$, entailment compactness implies satisfiability compactness (since the satisfiability of $\Phi$ reduces to the non-entailment $\Phi\not\models\bot$) but, in general, not the other way around; for instance, dependence logic is satisfiability compact, but not entailment compact as there is a sentence of dependence logic satisfied exactly by the infinite models \cite{Vaananen:2007:dependence}.
 For the logic \inqBTe, by contrast, even satisfiability-compactness fails.

-\begin{corollary} The logic $\inqBTe$ is not satisfiability-compact (and, thus, not entailment-compact). \end{corollary} \begin{proof} Define $\Gamma =\{\phi_n\, |\, n\in \mathbb{N}\}$, where $\phi_n$ is a classical sentence expressing the existence of at least $n$ distinct objects:
+\begin{theorem} The logic $\inqBTe$ is not satisfiability-compact (and, thus, not entailment-compact). \end{theorem} \begin{proof} Define $\Gamma =\{\phi_n\, |\, n\in \mathbb{N}\}$, where $\phi_n$ is a classical sentence expressing the existence of at least $n$ distinct objects:

-Using Theorem \ref{thm1} and Proposition \ref{prop:classical}, we can see that the set $\Gamma\cup\{\psi\}$, where $\psi$ is defined as in the proof of Theorem \ref{thm1}, is not satisfiable, but any finite subset of this set is satisfiable. \end{proof}
+Using Theorem \ref{thm1} and Proposition \ref{prop:classical}, we can see that the set $\Gamma\cup\{\psi\}$, where $\psi$ is defined as in \ref{psi}, is not satisfiable, but any finite subset of this set is satisfiable. \end{proof}

-\begin{corollary} The set of valid formulas of $\inqBTe$ has non-arithmetic complexity. \end{corollary} \begin{proof} It suffices to show that the standard model of arithmetic can be characterized up to isomorphisms by a single sentence of $\inqBTe$.
-In order to define such a sentence, we take the usual Peano axioms without the induction scheme and conjoin them with a sentence that says that every element of the model has only finitely many predecessors.
-This can be expressed by modifying $\psi$ in the following way:
+\begin{theorem} The set of valid formulas of $\inqBTe$ has non-arithmetic complexity. \end{theorem} \begin{proof}We first show that the standard model of arithmetic ${\mathcal{N}}=(\mathbb{N},+,\times, \le,0,1)$ can be characterized up to isomorphisms by a single sentence of $\inqBTe$.
+In order to define such a sentence, we take the conjunction of the usual Peano axioms without the induction scheme $\Phi_{PA}$ and conjoin it with a sentence that says that every element of the model has only finitely many predecessors.
+This can be expressed by adapting the sentence $\psi$ from \eqref{psi} in the following way: